-The bill amends Section 19-14.3-1.1 of the General Laws in Chapter 19-14.3, introducing new definitions and regulations for virtual currency kiosk operators.
-Key insertions include definitions for "Blockchain analytics," "Blockchain analytics software," "Virtual currency kiosk," "Virtual currency kiosk operator," "New customer," and "Existing customer," which clarify the responsibilities of these entities.
-The bill mandates that virtual currency kiosk operators must be licensed as money transmitters and register their kiosks with the Department of Business Regulation (DBR) prior to operation.
-Additionally, operators are required to submit quarterly reports on their kiosks' locations and operational status, provide clear disclosures about transaction risks, issue transaction receipts, and implement anti-fraud measures, including the use of blockchain analytics software.
+The bill amends Section 19-14.3-1.1 of the General Laws in Chapter 19-14.3, titled "Currency Transmissions," to introduce new definitions and regulations for virtual currency kiosk operators.
+Key insertions include definitions for "Blockchain analytics," "Blockchain analytics software," "Virtual currency kiosk," "Virtual currency wallet," and other relevant terms that clarify the responsibilities of operators in the virtual currency sector.
+The bill mandates that these operators must be licensed as money transmitters and register their kiosks with the Department of Business Regulation (DBR) prior to operation.
+Additionally, operators are required to submit quarterly reports on their kiosks' locations and operational status, which must include the operator's legal name, any fictitious or trade name, physical address of each kiosk, start and end dates of operation, and associated virtual currency addresses.

 5121 SUB A: 19-14.3-1.1